xishantingyu/SESE/day1/email.md

 *	Specify the Response You Want

-*	phases used in varies scenarios
+*	phrases used in varies scenarios